Kannur International Airport: Enclaves

-The airport will have an Indian Navy air enclave on convert ten acres of land.
+The airport will have an Indian Navy air enclave on ten acres of land.
 The location is a priority for the Navy since the Ezhimala Naval Academy, the only naval academy in India, and the largest in Asia, is just 60 km away from the airport.
 Ezhimala is also a strategic defense location.
 The original demands for transfer of the ten acres of airport land to the Navy included having a representative from Southern Naval Command on KIAL's board of directors, to set up the enclave.
 This was dropped by the Navy.
 The land was transferred to the Navy on a long-term lease against token rent for establishing the enclave.

 The Indian Air Force will have a presence at the airport with a separate enclave set up on ten acres of land.
 Defense officials had approved the enclave in view of the airport's strategic location.
 Kannur Cantonment, the only Army Cantonment in Kerala is 30 km away from the airport.
 The land provided on a long-term lease, against a token rent, is located beside the operational apron of the airport.
 Work on the enclave's hangars and administrative buildings is underway.

 An enclave will be set up by Indian Coast Guard (ICG) at the Kannur airport to augment air surveillance along the coast.
 India's first Coast Guard Academy is located at Azhikkal, 36 km from the airport.
 Considering this, the strategic location and the proximity to the coast of the airport the ICG had sought 20 acres of airport land.
 The KIAL board authorized the airport's managing director to provide 10 acres on a long-term lease against token rent to establish the enclave.